 What version of the article do I deposit?

-- The article is published with a Creative Commons license in an open access journal.
+The article is published open access with a Creative Commons license.

-If I published in an open access journal, why should I deposit my article?
+If I published an open access article, why should I deposit it?

 How should I prepare my accepted manuscript?

 As best practice, we recommend that the accepted manuscript file should include: